drougojrom/imgly-sdk-ios/README.md

 * 62 stunning built in filters to choose from.
 * Native code: Our rendering engine is based on Apple's Core Image, therefore we dodge all the nasty OpenGL problems other frameworks face.
-* iPad support: The Photo Editor SDK uses auto layout for its views and adapts to each screen size - iPhone or iPad.
+* iPad support: The PhotoEditor SDK uses auto layout for its views and adapts to each screen size - iPhone or iPad.
 * Design filters in Photoshop: With most photo editing frameworks you have to tweak values in code or copy & paste them from Photoshop or your favorite image editor.
 With our response technology that is a thing of the past.
 Design your filter in Photoshop, once you are done apply it onto the provided identity image.
 That will 'record' the filter response - save it, add it as new filter, done!
-* Swift: Keeping up with time, we chose Swift as the main development language of the Photo Editor SDK, leading to leaner easier code.
+* Swift: Keeping up with time, we chose Swift as the main development language of the PhotoEditor SDK, leading to leaner easier code.
 * Live preview: Filters can be previewed directly in the camera preview.
 * Low memory footprint: We were able to reduce our memory footprint significantly.
 * Non-destructive: Don't like what you did?
 No problem, just redo or even discard it.